Skip to content

 On the job's edit form:

-- Cron expression — a standard 5-field cron.
+• Cron expression: a standard 5-field cron.
 Leave empty for manual-only.
 Examples:

-America/New_York,Europe/London).
+• Timezone: IANA zone (e.g. America/New_York, Europe/London).
 Defaults to UTC.
-Matters for daily/weekly schedules that should align with business hours and handle DST.
+This matters for daily and weekly schedules that should align with business hours and handle DST.

 Save the job.
 If the job is Active, the schedule starts firing at the next matching tick.